 “The real problem with these new rules is that they will make it much less likely that victims will report incidents of harassment or violence—and these incidents already are under-reported,” says Mark F. Smith, NEA higher education policy analyst.

-The new rules, which were developed after DeVos met with men’s rights groups last year, will go into effect after a 60-day period for public comments that could lead to revisions.
+The new rules, which were developed after DeVos met with men’s rights groups last year, may be revised based on public comments received in December and January, although advocates say it’s unlikely.
 They will replace rules that were put into place by the Obama administration in 2011, and revoked by DeVos more than a year ago.